Q. How does BOTOX® Cosmetic work – is it dangerous?

 It causes paralysis by attaching itself to the nerve endings, preventing the release of acetylcholine, the neurotransmitter responsible for triggering muscle contractions.
 Within 24 hours, paralysis starts with the eyes becoming blurred, then the toxin moves down the body, eventually paralysing the lungs and causing death.
 It’s vital that antitoxin drugs are given as soon as possible.

 A. Botulinum toxin A – or Botox – is just one of the neurotoxins produced by Clostridium botulinum, and is a purified form of the toxin.
 By injecting small amounts of Botox into the muscles under the skin, you can prevent muscles contracting, which has significant medical and cosmetic benefits.

 And then there are the cosmetic benefits.
-Botox effectively removes frown lines, crow's feet and other wrinkles to produce a smoother, younger-looking face.
-It does this by paralysing the muscles in these areas, preventing them from wrinkling the skin.
+BOTOX® Cosmetic effectively removes frown lines, crow’s feet and other wrinkles to produce a smoother, younger-looking face.
+It does this by paralyzing the muscles in these areas, preventing them from wrinkling the skin.

-Q. Are the effects of Botox injections permanent?
+Q. Are the effects of BOTOX® Cosmetic injections permanent?